kody59527/portfolio/README.md

-My portfolio website for all of my projects.
+A portfolio website designed in HTML, CSS, JS, and jQuery.
+It contains infomation about myself, my contact information, my education and experience, and my projects.
+For projects the portfolio displays my Countries Quiz app, a simple web app to showcase my progress in JavaScript.